 1. PPTP (The Fastest Protocol for Streaming So Far)

-PPTP is not a very well-liked option when it comes to VPN protocols.
+PPTP is not a very well-liked option when it comes to protocols.
 This is due to the fact that PPTP is notorious for its lack of encryption and authentication, making it the least secure protocol.
 However, PPTP, as it is understood today, is the particular version that Microsoft developed back at the end of the 20th century, and this version was packed with a basic encryption.

 Nonetheless, it has uncountable security flaws which makes it an easy target for government agencies and skilled hackers.
 For this, you will find the use of PPTP as the preferred protocol discouraged all over the web.